PaulBerger56/Softdev2-Solo-Project/README.md

 ### Getting Started
 **These instructions assume that you already have python installed on your machine and are using VSCode as your IDE.**
+ Notice: If instructions below on running the code in a virtual environment gives you issues, just switch back to whichever environment runs the code for you.
+This section is to make a later step easier, but may cause more problems than solutions.

 1. When prompted, run the python code in a Python Virtual Environment.
 This will make managing dependencies with pip freeze easier later on.
     - If you are not prompted to create a virtual environment, you can do it manually.